-Since 1986 Dingit and the Bentian people petitioned the Indonesian government for the issuance of land ownership certificates for their forested territories.
-In 1993 an Indonesian logging company owned by Bob Hasan, a close associate of former President Suharto, bulldozed a number of Bentian rattan forest gardens and grave sites.
+Since 1986, Dingit and the Bentian people petitioned the Indonesian government for the issuance of land ownership certificates for their forested territories.
+In 1993, an Indonesian logging company owned by Bob Hasan, a close associate of former President Suharto, bulldozed a number of Bentian rattan forest gardens and grave sites.
 Dingit visited the affected families and helped make lists of the crops damaged.
 According to Bentian tradition, specific plots of land are often named after ancestral farmers.
 Dingit recorded the lists of more than 2,000 damaged trees and 10,000 clumps of rattan, referring to the lands by their ancestral names.
 When Dingit attempted to report the damage to the company and the government, he became a target of reprisals.
-Because he had used the names of people who had died (i.e. ancestors) in the documents, he was falsely accused of forgery.
+Because he had used the names of people who had died (i.e., ancestors) in the documents, he was falsely accused of forgery.
 After years of facing these accusations, in February 1998, Dingit was unexpectedly summoned to a trial based on the forgery charge.

-In spite of these charges, Dingit led his people to Jakarta for high-level meetings with government ministers to share their concerns.
+Despite of these charges, Dingit led his people to Jakarta for high-level meetings with government ministers to share their concerns.
 In 1994, the delegation met with the Indonesian minister of transmigration, who later issued a public statement about the need to respect the tribal rights of Kalimantan peoples.
-Partially as a result of the publicity that Dingit generated, in September 1996, the Ministry of Forestry announced its intent to start a pilot project where a small number of forest communities were to be given the legal right to manage up to 10,000 hectares of forested lands.
+Partially as a result of the publicity that Dingit generated, in September 1996, the Ministry of Forestry announced its intent to start a pilot project for which a small number of forest communities were to be given the legal right to manage up to 10,000 hectares of forested lands.
 The regional forestry office later issued a letter to the Bentian stating that some of the logging in their area was considered illegal and that the Bentian had the right to seize the illegally harvested timber.
 The Ministry of Environment, interested in drawing national attention to the sustainable management of the nation’s forests by indigenous peoples, worked with the Bentian and funded a rattan diversification program that would be implemented by the communities.